 Use <accessKey>

 Snap can optionally provide keyboard shortcuts (via accessKey) for the buttons on the Plain text version of web questionnaires.
 The keys employed are alt+R for reset and alt+S for submit.
 The keys are highlighted on the tooltips when used.
-(Access keys are no longer required for conformance to WCAG 2.1)
+(Access keys were no longer required for conformance to WCAG 2.1 and therefore not required for WCAG 2.2 either.)

 It is not practical for shortcuts to be provided for every input control as there are typically too many controls on a web questionnaire.